A framework for effective coaching

 - Explore alternative approaches and perspectives.

-- Encourage creative thinking and
+- Encourage creative thinking and challenge limiting beliefs.

 - Weigh the pros and cons of different options.